-Those of you who have known me for a while will probably know that Tomb Raider 2: The Dagger of Xian is (and most likely always will be) my favourite Tomb Raider game.
-You might also know that I was interested in archaeology and ancient civilisations long before Ms Croft appeared on the game scene in 1996.
-But did you know that my interest in Tibetan culture was triggered by Tomb Raider 2?
+Tomb Raider 2: The Dagger of Xian is – and might always will be – my favourite Tomb Raider game.
+And if you’ve known me for some time, you’ll probably also know that my interest in archaeology and ancient civilisations predates the Tomb Raider franchise.
+But did you know that Tomb Raider 2 sparked my interest in Tibetan culture?

 But enough about my personal history.
-Let’s examine some of the Buddhist symbols that can be spotted throughout Barkhang Monastery!
+Let’s examine some of the Buddhist symbols that can be seen throughout Barkhang Monastery.

 The Buddha Eyes:

-If you’ve ever played this level, you may have had the feeling that you were always being watched.
-Wherever you went, you’d come across the same set of eyes staring at you from the monastery’s walls.
-Sometimes, they even seemed to move.
-The eyes keeping track of Lara’s antics were, in fact, those of the Buddha himself.
+When you play this level, you may get the feeling that you’re being watched.
+Wherever you go, you’ll come across the same set of eyes staring at you from the monastery’s walls.
+Sometimes, they may even seem to move.
+The eyes keeping track of Lara’s antics are, in fact, those of the Buddha himself.

-Buddha eyes are normally painted on the four sides of the main tower of a Buddhist stupa (Tibetan: chorten), the semi-hemispherical, mound-like structures that often contain Buddhist relics and portray the Buddhist cosmos.
-This practice is commonly seen in Nepal (most notably on the Swayambhuanth stupa west of Kathmandu) but Buddha eyes can also be seen on the exterior of the Kumbum stupa in Gyantse, Tibet.
+Buddha eyes are normally painted on the four sides of the main tower of a Buddhist stupa.
+Stupas are called chorten in Tibet and are semi-hemispherical, mound-like structures that often contain Buddhist relics and portray the Buddhist cosmos.
+This practice is commonly seen in Nepal – most notably on the Swayambhuanth stupa west of Kathmandu – but Buddha eyes can also be seen on the exterior of the Kumbum stupa in Gyantse, Tibet.
 The eyes face the four cardinal directions, symbolising the all-seeing nature of the Buddha.
 Even Lara can’t escape his watchful eye.

 The curly symbol where the Buddha’s nose would be is thought to be a stylised version of the Nepalese numeral 1.
-This represents the unity of all things (a recurring theme in Buddhism) and reminds the faithful that there is only one way to reach enlightenment.
-That is, through the teachings of the Buddha.
-The dot between the Buddha’s eyebrows represents the Buddha’s third eye, a symbol which is common to Buddhist, Hindus and Taoists and which evokes a sense of spiritual awakening and wisdom.
+This represents the unity of all things – a recurring theme in Buddhism – and reminds the faithful that there is only one way to reach enlightenment: through the teachings of the Buddha.
+The dot between the Buddha’s eyebrows represents the Buddha’s third eye, a symbol which is common to Buddhist, Hindus, and Taoists and evokes a sense of spiritual awakening and wisdom.

-As I guided Lara through the monastery, I regularly questioned the wisdom of my actions and, occasionally, my failure to save the game at every opportune moment.
-I guess we can’t all be omniscient…
+As I guided Lara through the monastery, I regularly questioned the wisdom of my actions and my failure to save the game every time the opportunity presented itself.
+I guess we can’t all be omniscient.

 The Endless Knot:

-Eagle-eyed gamers may have noticed a recurring motif that adorns the banners that can be found hanging in the numerous corridors of the monastery.
+Eagle-eyed gamers may have noticed a recurring motif found on the banners inside the monastery’s corridors.
 This diamond-shaped motif resembles the Endless Knot, one of the Eight Auspicious Symbols of Tibetan Buddhism.

-In Tibetan Buddhism, the Endless Knot represents the infinite wisdom, knowledge and compassion of the Buddha.
-Its right-angled, intertwined lines remind Buddhists of the core concept of cause and effect (or karma) and that all phenomena are interconnected.
+In Tibetan Buddhism, the Endless Knot represents the infinite wisdom, knowledge, and compassion of the Buddha.
+Its right-angled, intertwined lines remind Buddhists of the core concept of cause and effect (karma) and how all phenomena are interconnected.
 Just think back to the game.
-If Lara leaves the monks alone, they will help her take down Bartoli’s thugs.
-But if she shoots at a monk, even by accident, the monks will turn on her and make her life a little harder.
+If Lara leaves the monks alone, they will help her deal with Bartoli’s thugs.
+But if she shoots at a monk, even unintentionally, the monks will turn on her and make her life a little harder.
 How’s that for cause and effect?

-Endless Knots decorated with ceremonial silk scarves (or khata) can occasionally be seen in Buddhist art and you can find one such symbol on the gold disc near the entrance to the Catacombs of the Talion.
-It’s thought that the image of the knot and threaded scarves may have derived from an ancient Indian symbol depicting two intertwined stylised snakes (or naga), which symbolised harmony and the duality of the universe.
+Endless Knots decorated with ceremonial silk scarves (khata) can occasionally be seen in Buddhist art.
+You can find one such symbol on the gold disc near the entrance to the Catacombs of the Talion.
+It’s thought that this image of a knot and threaded scarves may derive from an ancient Indian symbol depicting two intertwined stylised snakes (naga), symbolising harmony and the duality of the universe.
 Snakes were once revered throughout the Indian subcontinent and were thought to embody the concept of rebirth and renewal due to their ability to shed their skin.
 It doesn’t take a great stretch of the imagination to see why the ancient cultures of the Indus Valley and India would associate snakes with immortality.